rkendel1/SaaSinaSnap/README.md

 ## Introduction

-PayLift lifts creators instantly into monetization.
+SaaSinaSnap lifts creators instantly into monetization.
 Bootstrap your SaaS with a modern tech stack built to move quick.
 Follow the guide to get started.

 ### What's included